me-01-ha/Attendence-project/README.md

 # Attendence-project
-using open cv for face recognition using live camera
+Develop a face detection alogrithm using open cv and python